 - Study under expert guidance in a multidisciplinary and collaborative community of like-minded individuals all either learning, teaching, researching or practicing health sciences

-Applications for January 2024 are now open.
-To register your interest now or ask any questions about the course, please complete the form at the bottom of the page.
+To register your interest for the course or ask any questions about the course, please complete the form at the bottom of the page.

 - Course title:

 - MSc Dietetics (Pre-registration)

 - 2 years (January entry)

 - Health and Care professional Council (HCPC) and British Dietetic Association (BDA) approved.

 Associate Professor in Dietetics

 Dr Hazreen Majid joined AECC University College with his extensive knowledge and expertise as an Associate Professor and course lead in Dietetics.

 This course aims to develop your understanding of the human body and the effect food has upon us in health and disease.

 Units on the course cover food science, food safety, patient assessment, clinical reasoning, acute and chronic disease, meal planning, nutritional assessment, public health, physiology, team working, research methods and application of research to practice.